MetPX/sarracenia/doc/sr_post.1.rst

 To consume announcements and download the file.
 To make files available to subscribers, **sr_post** sends the announcements to an AMQP server, also called a broker.

+This manual page is primarily concerned with the python implementation, but there is also an implementation in C, which works nearly identically, except for the lack of plugins.

 CREDENTIAL OPTIONS